alanna-jc/Autonomous_Fish_Measurement/README.md

 ## TODO
 - Try FFIR instead of GMM bgs
-- Implement tracking Program
+- Add 'download' and 'CSV generation' to program
+- Create user prompts for use ease
-- Create polished program full pipeline
+- Create python package of program
+- Develop further testing
-- Improve dataset generation scripts
+- Increase dataset
+- Build in more generalization for future use cases

 ## Repo Structure
 ### Model